vigata/codecbench/README.md

 * **cpu** parameter mapped to command line.
 0 for slow, 1 for faster, ...
 16 for realtime
 * **bitrate** this is the sweep parameter that generates streams of different size

+##Configuration options##
+**keeprecon** [true|false]{optional,global,run}
+: if true directs the codec pack to not delete the temporary yuv reconstructed sequences

+**frame_count** [int]{optional,global,run}
+: limits the number of frames to be encoded to the int number specified

+**ignore** [true|false]{optional,run}
+: makes the configuration parser to ignore this particular configuration.
+It is sometimes useful while working on a setup to disable a particular set of configurations in the file.
+Setting "ignore":true, will achieve the effect of ignoring the selected configuration temporarily.

+**clobber** [true|false]{optional,run}
+: deletes the destination directory of the run.
+Use this if you are having problems with specific runs and you want to start from fresh.

 ##Requirements##
 * **python3** was used to write CODECbench so you'll require a python3 install